About MAMA Project

 PS: That part about not wanting to be anywhere near Honduras – I suppose you know how that turned out.

-We have posted a collection of newsletters that give a glimpse of MAMA Project in action:
+We have posted a collection of newsletters and emails that give a glimpse of MAMA Project in action: